OpenRCT2/OpenRCT2/distribution/scripting.md

 ---

+> Which plugin type should I pick if I only care about singleplayer?

+If you are making a plugin that only uses built-in game actions to mutate the game, or is not mutating the game at all (like dashboards or info-windows), then it's best to go with a **local plugin**.
+You will get multiplayer support out-of-the-box without any extra work.

+If you are making a plugin that mutates the game more directly via any of the various APIs, then it is possible to make it a **remote plugin** to prevent it from loading when a player joins a server as a client.
+If the plugin happens to be installed on the server, it will be distributed to all joining clients though.
+Therefor it is **highly recommended** to always wrap any direct game state mutations in a [custom game action](#game-actions).

+Use **transient plugins** only if you need the plugin to remain loaded across multiple park/scenario sessions or in the title screen, when using `context.sharedStorage` or `context.getParkStorage` for data persistency is not sufficient enough.

+---

 > What does the error “Game state is not mutable in this context” mean?

 This means you are attempting to modify the game state (e.g. change the park, map or guests etc.) in a context where you should not be doing so.
 This might be because your script is defined as `local` or `intransient` and altering game state in a multiplayer session.
 Or your script is defined as `remote` and altering game state outside of a safe function callback in a multiplayer session.

 In multiplayer, any changes to the game state must be synchronised across all players to ensure that the same changes happen on the same tick for every player.
 This prevents the game going out of sync.
 To do this you must only change game state in a compatible hook such as `interval.day` or in the execute method of a custom game action.
-Game actions allow players to make specific changes to the game providing they have the correct permissions and the server allows it.
+[Game actions](#game-actions) allow players to make specific changes to the game providing they have the correct permissions and the server allows it.

 Whilst OpenRCT2 tries to prevent desynchronisation from happening, it still requires careful coding to ensure the behaviour is deterministic across all clients.
 Any attempt to use local specific or non-deterministic data to change the game state will cause a desync.
 This can be as easy as using `ui.windows`, a variable that can be different for every player.